The Brazilian Healthcare System Explained

 At a national level, the Ministry of Health is responsible for primary healthcare.
 However, administering certain elements of primary healthcare is the responsibility of individual states.
 Among the states, there is a tremendous disparity in terms of resources, organization, proper allocation of resources, and medical facilities.
 The creation of health “consortia”, which pools the resources of several adjacent states for the common good, is one approach towards ending this disparity among the states.

 Emergency services still lack a consistent standard of care.
 The Brazilian emergency medical service is called SAMU (Serviço de Atendimento Móvel de Urgência – Mobile Emergency Attendance Service).
 In smaller hospitals, which make up the majority of hospitals in the country, emergency department physicians are largely under-trained and overstressed.
 This crisis is further exacerbated by differences in quality of care among the states.
 The system has struggled with the increasing number of victims of road traffic accidents and violence, as well as the overcrowding of emergency departments.
-The chaos of Brazil’s public emergency rooms makes a strong argument in favor of holding private health insurance.
+The chaos of Brazil’s public emergency rooms makes a strong argument in favor of holding private health coverage.
 You will receive more comfortable, private, secure, and comprehensive care at a non-public facility.